Devbimpe/lumora/README.md

 5. You have now successfully set up your development enviroment!!
 You're one cool dev :D

 ### Deploying Lumora
-TBD --- Steps not outlined yet in this document untill Lumora is successfully deployed
+TBD --- Steps not outlined yet in this document untill Lumora is successfully deployed and a production build has been created.

 ### Links to Outside Documentation
 Including some important resources so developers can access them quickly